OLD Memoirs Now Published, written 187 years ago by a woman from a prominent family, were lost; and so I’ve published for her! Get Your Copy~

 The Publishing Of Important Factual History

 Her writings were also about politics, national events and invitations to social gatherings, some of which I found were documented as major political events.
-Such as the one you will read on page 122, in the published book.
+Such as the one you will read about on page 122, in the published book.

 Adelaide speaks of this reunion, with a huge clan that hailed originally from Nottinghamshire England.